-It states how these voluntary claims get evaluated and verified.
-Even though, it is not to be mistaken for defining legally required environmental information.
+It sets out the requirements for these voluntary claims.
+It is not to be mistaken with defining legally required environmental information.

 While 14021 defined terms and definitions, 14022 defines the symbols that can be used.

-The goal of ISO 14021 is to create eco-labels that are accurate, not misleading, that can be verified and will not be misinterpreted.
+The goal of ISO 14021 is to create environmental claims and/or eco-labels that are accurate, not misleading, that can be checked and will not be misinterpreted.

-ISO states that vague statements, such as environmentally friendly, should not be used – because they cannot be verified.
+Vague statements, such as environmentally friendly, should not be used – because they cannot be checked.

-ISO 14023 defines how these environmental claims get tested and verified.
+ISO 14023 defines how these environmental claims get tested and evaluated.

 ISO 14024: Principles & Procedures for Environmental Labeling (Type I)

-This is important to make the data comparable – for example the selection of product categories, environmental criteria and functional characteristics.
+This is important to make the data comparable and ensures that certification procedures for compliance assessment of environmental labels can be set-up.